rhodyprog4ds/BrownFall25/portfolio/formatting.md

 ## Adding annotations with formatting or margin notes

-You can either install [jupytext](https://jupytext.readthedocs.io/en/latest/install.html) and convert locally or upload /push a notebook to your repository and let GitHub convert.
+You can either install [jupytext](https://jupytext.readthedocs.io/en/latest/install.html) and convert locally or upload /push a notebook to your {term}`repository` and let GitHub convert.
 Then edit the .md file with a [text editor](texteditor) of your choice.
 You can run by uploading if you don't have jupytext installed, or locally if you have installed jupytext or jupyterbook.

 In your .md file use backticks to mark [special content blocks](https://jupyterbook.org/content/content-blocks.html)